 \section{Acknowledgements}

-Luca Geatti, Nicola Gigante, and Angelo Montanari acknowledge the support from the GNCS project: ``Strategic reasoning and automatic synthesis of multi-agent systems".
-Nicola Gigante and Luca Geatti also acknowledge the support of the Free University of Bozen-Bolzano, Faculty of Computer Science, by means of the projects TOTA (\emph{Temporal Ontologies and Tableaux Algorithms}) and STAGE (\emph{Synthesis of Timeline-based Planning Games}).
+Luca Geatti and Angelo Montanari acknowledge the support from the 2024 Italian INdAM-GNCS project ``Certificazione, monitoraggio, ed interpretabilità in sistemi di intelligenza artificiale'', ref. no. CUP E53C23001670001 as well as that from the Interconnected Nord-Est Innovation Ecosystem (iNEST), which received funding from the European Union Next-GenerationEU (PIANO NAZIONALE DI RIPRESA E RESILIENZA (PNRR) -- MISSIONE 4 COMPONENTE 2, INVESTIMENTO 1.5 -- D.D.
+1058 23/06/2022, ECS00000043).
+In addition, Angelo Montanari acknowledges the support from the MUR PNRR project FAIR - Future AI Research (PE00000013) also funded by the European Union Next-GenerationEU.
+This manuscript reflects only the authors’ views and opinions, neither the European Union n or the European Commission can be considered responsible for them.
 Nicola Gigante acknowledges the support of the PURPLE project, 1st Open Call for Innovators of the AIPlan4EU H2020 project, a project funded by EU Horizon 2020 research and innovation programme under GA n.\ 101016442.